+35725368683

 Can you sell a property in Cyprus without title deeds?

-Yes, it is possible to sell property in Cyprus without title deeds, especially if the property is mortgaged or the deeds haven't been issued yet.
+Yes, selling property in Cyprus without title deeds is possible, especially if the property is mortgaged or the deeds haven't been issued yet.
 The Sale of Immovable Property (Specific Performance) Law of 2011 protects buyers in such cases, allowing registration of the sale contract at the Department of Lands and Surveys and court-ordered specific performance against the seller if necessary.

 How We Can Help?